Maximize Scrum with the Scrum Values: Respect (Part 5 of 5)

 Respect facilitates empiricism and collaborative teamwork.

-- If we respect that people are naturally resourceful, creative, and capable of collaboratively solving complex problems, we empower and enable self-organizing teams.
+- If we respect that people are naturally resourceful, creative, and capable of collaboratively solving complex problems, we empower and enable self-managing teams.

 - By having respect for people's diverse backgrounds, experiences, and range of skills, teams are able to effectively solve complex problems in creative ways.